nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Working on multiple Python projects can be difficult.
 Virtualenv will isolate each of your Python projects in their own little sandboxes, keeping your environment variables and installed software neat and tidy.

+(First, you'll need to make sure your laptop points to your version of Python)

-First, you'll need to install `pip`, Python's very own package manager.
+First, you'll need to install make sure your `pip`, Python's very own package manager.
 It's like Homebrew, but it's specific to Python.

 	sudo easy_install pip